Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_second_choice.md

     print("YOU WIN!")
 ```

-## ✨ Magic Moment
-Your story now has multiple layers of choices!

-## 💡 Important Things to Remember
+## Remember
 - You can put `if/else` INSIDE another `if/else`
 - This is called "nesting"
-- Each choice leads to more choices!
-- The indentation (spaces) shows which choice belongs where
+- Indentation shows which choice belongs where

-## 🎨 Try This Next!
+## Try This
 Add a second choice to the right path too!

-## 🤔 Stuck?
-Check This!
+## If Stuck
-- **Indentation error?** Make sure the inner `if` is indented (4 spaces)
+- Inner `if` must be indented (4 spaces)
-- **Second choice not showing?** Check you're inside the first `if` block
-- **Confused?** The second choice only happens if you go left first
+- Second choice only happens if you go left first

-## 🌟 Show Your Parents!
-"Look!
-My story has choices inside choices - it's getting complex!"

-You just unlocked the **Branching Story Master** superpower! ⭐
+You did it! ⭐